ChristopherCorvo/port_scanner_python_2022/docs/notes.md

 * The intention is to scan a systems port or ports in order to determine which ports are open and therefore are vulnerable to attack.

+### Random Notes:
+* IP scanners:
+  * scan networks to detect the active devices on them
+* Port scanners:
+  * Are geared to towards scanning individual devices in a network to discover open ports.
+* Think of ports as the windows and doors through which you can enter a house, and the ip address is the address to the house.
+* If you did not specify the IP range which you want to scan, the scanner would use the default setting, which is the local subnet, so all of the IPs of the local subnet would be scanned.
+All the scanner does is send pings to each of the IP addresses in the range which you are interested in to get details about the IP.
+* Some of the information IP scanners would try to find out includes:
+  * if an IP address is active
+  * the device it is assigned to
+  * the device-related information such:
+    * as Operating System
+    * vendor
+    * MAC address
+      * description of the device
+      * If the scanner has support for scanning ports for each of the IPs/devices:
+        * Individual ports to find out the status:
+          * open
+          * close
+          * filtered
 ### Vocab:
 * request packet
 *